Skip to main content

 The demo computes a score for each framework against its synthetic operating state.
 Those scores are demo measurements, not client results — they reflect the design of THIS site's infrastructure, not a client environment, and the UI labels them accordingly.
 A real client deployment would run the same scoring methodology against the client's own environment.

-Audit trail (AuditTrailTab.tsx) is written against five DynamoDB tables: peopleanalytics-bedrock-invocations (every Claude call with input/output tokens and cost), peopleanalytics-guardrail-log (guardrail evaluations and block reasons), peopleanalytics-audit-log (API gateway access), peopleanalytics-incident-log (compliance threshold breaches), and peopleanalytics-demo2-audit (Harry – HR Copilot Q&A cross-reference).
+Audit trail (AuditTrailTab.tsx) is written against five DynamoDB tables: peopleanalytics-bedrock-invocations (every Claude call with input/output tokens and cost), peopleanalytics-guardrail-log (guardrail evaluations and block reasons), peopleanalytics-audit-log (API gateway access), peopleanalytics-incident-log (compliance threshold breaches), and peopleanalytics-demo2-audit (HR Copilot Q&A cross-reference).
 Retention is configurable; the demo sets it to seven years for compliance events, aligning with SOX.

-LLM operations (LLMOperationsTab.tsx) runs a side-by-side benchmark of Claude Haiku 4.5 against a comparison model on the same retrieval context, the same guardrails, the same queries.
+LLM operations (LLMOperationsTab.tsx) runs a side-by-side benchmark of AWS Bedrock Claude Haiku 4.5 (the production runtime) against the OpenAI direct API (GPT-4o-mini default; GPT-4o opt-in) and Google Gemini (2.5 Flash) on the same retrieval context, the same guardrails, the same queries.
+The three providers cross genuinely different ecosystems — different SDKs (@aws-sdk/client-bedrock-runtime, openai, fetch against generativelanguage.googleapis.com), different auth models (IAM, API key, query-string key), different pricing shapes — which is what fair benchmarking actually requires.
+Every prompt passes the same OWASP content-injection gate (src/lib/owasp.ts) before it reaches any provider, so the security posture is provider-agnostic.
 The benchmark on this site runs against the demo's synthetic corpus; benchmark numbers are labelled as demo measurements and will differ on a real client corpus.
 The design point is that the benchmark runs continuously rather than being a one-time model selection — model performance on your retrieval corpus is the only measurement that matters, and it drifts.

 Architecture & cost breaks spend by service and by demo.
 Current monthly totals for THIS site's demo environment are published in the UI; those are real measurements of this site's operating cost, not proposed figures for a client.
 Publishing them is the point; cost transparency is itself a compliance artefact.